 3. Niche Marketing Continues to Succeed

 One of the biggest advantages ecommerce has over brick-and-mortar retail is niche marketing.
 Because they cast a wider net, online stores can succeed and thrive in a niche market, whereas brick-and-mortar stores would fail without enough customers in driving distance.

-If the idea of niche marketing in ecommerce interests you, feel free to read our previous article Top Ecommerce Niches of 2019.
+If the idea of niche marketing in ecommerce interests you, feel free to read our article Top Ecommerce Niches of 2022.
 We cover the basics there in more detail than we have room for here.